What is coding?

 Did you know?

 We can code in lots of different languages.
-The key thing we need to remember is to make sure our code is really clear so that the program understands what we want it to do.
-Before we code using a computer, let's see how clear our instructions can be by completing the "unplugged challenge" below.
+The key thing we need to remember is to make sure our code is laid out with really clear sequences of instructions so that the program understands what we want it to do.
+Before we code using a computer, let's see how important sequences, or the order of our instructions can be.

 Try this out at home

 This is called the "Birthday Algorithm".
 After completing the steps below using your pen/pencil and paper, the final result should be your birthday.
 Please note: the result will be the month followed by a decimal place and then the day.

 - Multiply by the month you were born (number 1-12)

 - Multiply by 13

 - Add 5

 - Add the day you were born (number 1-31)